lkiesow/leihs-wiki/leihs-Admin-Guide.md

         u.lastname = users.first["sn"].to_s
         u.phone = users.first["telephonenumber"].to_s unless users.first["telephonenumber"].blank?

 You can add any Ruby code here that extracts this user information from your LDAP.
 Currently things are set up to point at the default fields from the InetOrgPerson class (givenname, sn, telephonenumber, etc.).
-This should be okay for most LDAP servers, but feel free to change the strings in e.g. +users.first["givenname"].to_s+ to your own field names.
-For a field called "firstname", that would change to: +users.first["firstname"].to_s+.
+This should be okay for most LDAP servers, but feel free to change the strings in e.g. `users.first["givenname"].to_s` to your own field names.
+For a field called "firstname", that would change to: `users.first["firstname"].to_s`.

 #### Enabling LDAP authentication in the system

 Finally, you need to tell leihs that you want to use LDAP, not local database authentication.
 Start a Rails console inside your leihs directory:

     $ RAILS_ENV=production bundle exec ./script/console

 Then enable LDAP authentication and switch off database authentication: